kidiyoor/microgateway-kubernetes-demo/README.md

       - containerPort: 80
 ```

-This is a simple helloworld microservice which if I deploy as it is will allow me to hit port 80 using kube service and return "helloworld" in response.
+This is a simple helloworld microservice which if I deploy as it is, will allow me to hit port 80 and return "helloworld" in response.

 Instead I will inject Apigee microgateway to this microservice like bellow and try using API managment for this helloworld microservice.